foundation/foundation-emails/docs/pages/alignment.md

 ---

-## Centering images
+## Centering Images

 Just wrap the `<center>` around an image you’ll be good to go.
 Inky will handle the magic behind the scenes!
 In the CSS version, you’ll add a `.float-center` class, `align="center"` attribute and wrap a <code>&lt;center&gt;</code> tag to make sure things are centered.

 ```inky_example
 <container>